gasampaiosouza/form-validation/readme.md

 # Form Validation

-I made a simple form-validation, to practice some regex.
+I made a simple form-validation, to practice regex.

 ![first page view](https://imgur.com/sOUjSwJ.png)

-> once you follow the rule, it changes it's color.
+> once you follow the rule, it changes the rule's color.

 ## ⚙️ Usage

 To see it live is pretty simple.

-- First, you need to clone this repository go into the created folder, and install it's dependencies:
+- First, you need to clone this repository, go into the created folder and install it's dependencies:
 ```
 git clone https://github.com/gasampaiosouza/form-validation.git
 cd form-validation